zordius/subtask.js/README.md

 **Use one Object**

-Stop adding input param, we use one object to handle all requirements.
+Stop appending input parameters, we use one object to handle all requirements.

 ```javascript
 var somePage = function (req, res) {